-Trap neuter release, or TNR as it is known, is a program that has been used in the United States for decades after its success in Europe.
-It is the humane approach to controlling feral cat overpopulation.
-In trap neuter release, the feral cats are trapped, neutered or spayed, and then returned to the very same spot where they were first caught.
+Trap-neuter- release (T.N.R.) is a program that has been utilized in the United States for decades after its initial success in Europe.
+T.N.R. is the humane approach to controlling feral cat overpopulation, where feral cats are trapped, neutered, or spayed, and then returned to their original habitat.

-Trap neuter release is a community based program in which concerned citizens like you trap free roaming cats in your neighborhood and bring them into a clinic to get them spayed or neutered.
-The cats’ ears are “tipped” to designate that this particular cat has already been treated.
-The cats are then returned to the exact same location so they can live out the rest of their natural lives.
-In an ideal situation, a caregiver will also provide food, water and shelter for these cats.
+T.N.R. is a community-based program where concerned citizens trap free-roaming cats in their neighborhoods and bring them into a clinic to get them spayed or neutered.
+The cats’ ears are then “tipped” to designate that this particular feline has already been treated.
+The cats are then returned to the exact same spot that they were picked up, so that they can live out the rest of their natural lives.
+In an ideal situation, a caregiver will also provide food, water, and shelter for these cats.

-Before the trap neuter release program, feral cats were captured and turned into animal shelters where they were killed.
+Before the T.N.R. program, feral cats were captured and turned into animal shelters, where they were likely put to sleep.
 This practice still exists in many areas.
 Catch and kill may temporarily reduce the numbers of feral cats, but it doesn’t solve the problem in the long term.
 Cats are living in a certain area because there is an available food source and some sort of shelter.
 These feral cats breed prolifically, and more cats will move in to take advantage of the natural resources and shelter available in this location.
-So trap and remove doesn’t work to curb the number of feral cats in a community.
+So, trap and remove doesn’t work to curb the number of feral cats in a community.

-By stabilizing the cat population, the cats will naturally have more space, shelter and food, as well as fewer risks of disease.
+By stabilizing the cat population, feral cats will naturally have more space, shelter, and food, as well as fewer risks of disease.
 After they are spayed or neutered, cats living in outdoor colonies tend to gain weight and live healthier lives.
-Spayed cats are less likely to develop breast cancer and will not be at risk for ovarian or uterine cancer.
-Neutered males will not get testicular cancer.
+Spayed cats are also less likely to develop breast cancer and will not be at risk for ovarian or uterine cancer.
 Neutering male cats can also reduce the risk of injury and infection, since intact males have a natural instinct to fight with other cats.
-Spaying also means that female cats do not go into heat.
-That means they attract fewer tom cats to the area, which reduces fighting.

-Trap neuter release helps local cat populations by stopping the breeding cycle of cats.
-It improves the lives of the cats while preventing reproduction.
-TNR provides a life-saving and effective solution for feral cat colonies.
-Here’s how TNR can help:
+T.N.R. also helps local cat populations by stopping the breeding cycle of cats, improving the lives of the cats, while preventing reproduction.
+T.N.R. provides a life-saving and effective solution for feral cat colonies.
+Here’s how T.N.R. can help:

-- Stabilizes feral cat colonies – Colonies involved in trap neuter release diminish in size over time.
-TNR stabilizes feral cat populations by ending reproduction and by removing socialized cats from the colony.
+- Stabilizes feral cat colonies.
+Colonies involved in T.N.R. diminish in size over time.
+T.N.R. stabilizes feral cat populations by ending reproduction and by removing socialized cats from the colony.

-- Improves the lives of the cats – Cats live healthier, more peaceful lives after TNR.
-It relieves cats of the constant stresses of mating and pregnancy.
-Mating behaviors like roaming, yowling, spraying and fighting cease.
-The cats’ physical health improves.
-The cats are vaccinated against rabies, so they are less susceptible to infectious diseases.
-Through trap neuter release, cats live long, healthy lives.
+- Improves the lives of feral cats.
+Cats live healthier, more peaceful lives after T.N.R., relieving them of the constant stresses of mating and pregnancy.
+Mating behaviors like roaming, yowling, spraying, and fighting come to an end.
+The cats are also vaccinated against rabies, so they are less susceptible to infectious diseases.

-- Meets the needs of the community – When residents understand that something is being done to control the cat population, they usually embrace having a TNR program.
-The cat population stabilizes so there are no new kittens.
-The cats become quieter and become better neighbors.
+- Meets the needs of the community.
+When residents understand that something is being done to control the cat population, they usually embrace having a T.N.R. program.
+The cat population stabilizes so there are no new kittens, cats become quieter and generally better neighbors.

 What You Can Do to Make an Impact

-A feral cat community needs a caretaker.
-This is an individual or group of individuals who manages the feral cat community.
-The caretaker keeps watch over the cats, providing food, water and shelter for the cats.
-The caretaker also provides spaying or neutering and emergency medical care through the trap neuter release program.
+A feral cat community needs a caretaker in charge of a T.N.R. program.
+This is an individual or group of individuals who manage the feral cat community.
+The caretaker keeps watch over the cats, providing food, water, and shelter.
+They also provide spaying or neutering, and emergency medical care through the T.N.R. program.
 Some shelters and rescue groups even give out free or low-cost spay or neuter coupons to colony caretakers.